OpenPecha/toolkit-v2/README.md

 **STAM (Stand-off Text Annotation Model)** is a flexible data model for representing all information about a text as stand-off annotations, keeping the base text and annotations separate for maximum interoperability.

+**OpenPecha Backend** hosted on Firebase, serves as the central storage system for texts and their corresponding annotations.
+While the toolkit handles parsing, editing, and serialization, all storage, access, and import operations are managed by the backend.

 ---

 ## Installation